 Different varieties are preferred for winter-harvested scallions than for overwintered scallions.
 For late-winter harvest, Evergreen Hardy White is good and cold-hardy, but it will bolt in the spring if overwintered.
 For overwintering, we suggest Deep Purple and, for a more traditional white scallion, Guardsman.
 Some varieties of fast-growing onions can be overwintered in low tunnels.
 Onions for overwintering should be sown in late August to early September, then transplanted out in late September to early October, with the goal of their having 4-5 leaves before the hard freeze in November.
 If they make it through the winter, you will have "bunchable" spring onions by late May to early June.

 In Quick Hoops trials at our research farm in Albion, we have found that T-448 and Desert Sunrise are great for this application.
+Bridger also works well and is about a week later than T-448 if growers want to achieve a successive harvest.

 Many varieties of leeks are winter-hardy to varying degrees.
 Protection in tunnels or by row covers will further enhance their survival.
-Lexton and Bandit are particularly winter-hardy varieties.
+Oslo is a particularly winter-hardy variety.